Grimsbear/Visualization-Website-Project-3/README.md

  ## Setup the Flask application

- 1. Open app.py in your editor and navigate to the section for connection parameters.
+ 1. Add the app.py file

- 2. Change your connection parameters to match what your connection parameters are in postgres.
+ 2. In app.py, add code to connect to the PostgreSQL database *AlcoholUnemployment_db*.

- 3. Open your GitBash or Terminal and type ```python app.py```. (*Note : This will not work if the enviroment from earlier isn't still active*)
+ 3. Add flask routes for */*, */countries*, */countries/<filename>*, */map*, and */graphs*.

- 4. Observe that the flask server is running on your localhost or http://127.0.0.1:5000/
+ 4. On the GitBash or command console type in Flask run and it will tell you which port it's running on you can go to the app.
+Don't close this window.
+It's the Flask's job to provide all web pages and other data to your website.

- 5. Open a Google Chrome browser and in the search bar enter ```http://127.0.0.1:5000/```
+ 5. Your project must have a Flask server that provides an index route to pull the API map route from the database, and the database we used for this project is PostgreSQL.
+We used PgAdmin to create our Schema and table.

- 6. Observe the website
+ 6. Make sure to push any changes frequently to your GitHub repository.